tt6746690/EdgoDB/README.md

 #### DATABASE

-- [ ] construction of relational database
+- [x] construction of relational database
-  - [ ] set up of mysql server and initial design and creation of schemas
+  - [x] set up of mysql server and initial design and creation of schemas
-  - [ ] importing of initial data from excel to the database
+  - [x] importing of initial data from excel to the database
-  - [ ] optimize by eliminating anomalies and reinforce constraints
+  - [x] optimize by eliminating anomalies and reinforce constraints
+  - [ ] set up ssl login for db access
 - [ ] update attributes from [ExAC Browser](http://exac.broadinstitute.org/) to identify rare alleles

 ---